Dynamics of the Universe in Problems: Holographic Universe

-\end{enumerate} Therefore, central place in the holographic principle is occupied by the assumption that all the information about the Universe can be coded on some two-dimensional surface --- the holographic screen.Such approach lead to a new interpretation of cosmological acceleration and absolutely unusual understanding of Gravity.
+\end{enumerate} Thus, the key piece in the holographic principle is the assumption that all the information about the Universe can be encoded on some two-dimensional surface --- the holographic screen.
+Such approach leads to a new interpretation of cosmological acceleration and to an absolutely unusual understanding of Gravity.
 The gravity is understood as an entropy force, caused by variation of information connected to positions of material bodies.
-More precisely, the quantity of information connected to matter and its position is measured in terms of entropy.
-Relation between the entropy and the information states that the information change is exactly negative entropy change $\Delta I=-\Delta S$.
-Entropy change due to matter displacement lead to so-called entropy force, which , as will be proved below, has the form of gravity force.
+More precisely, the quantity of information related to matter and its position is measured in terms of entropy.
+Relation between the entropy and the information states that the information change is exactly the negative entropy change $\Delta I=-\Delta S$.
+Entropy change due to matter displacement leads to the so-called entropy force, which, as will be proven below, has the form of gravity.
 Its origin therefore lies in the universal tendency of any macroscopic theory to maximize the entropy.
-The dynamics can be constructed in terms of entropy variation and it does not depend on details of microscopic theory.
+The dynamics can be constructed in terms of entropy variation and it does not depend on the details of microscopic theory.
 In particular, there is no fundamental field associated with the entropy force.
 The entropy forces are typical for macroscopic systems like colloids and biophysical systems.
-Big colloid molecules placed in thermal environment of smaller particles, feel the entropy forces.
+Big colloid molecules, placed in thermal environment of smaller particles, feel the entropy forces.
 Osmose is another phenomenon governed by the entropy forces.

-Probably the best known example of the entropy force is the polymer molecule elasticity.
+Probably the best known example of the entropy force is the elasticity of a polymer molecule.
 A single polymer molecule can be modeled as a composition of many monomers of fixed length.
 Each monomer can freely rotate around the fixation point and choose any spacial direction.
 Each of such configurations has the same energy.
-When the polymer molecule is placed into a thermal bath, it prefers to form a circle as the entropically most preferable configuration: there are much more such configurations when the polymer molecule is short, than those when it is stretched.
-Statistical tendency to transit into the maximum entropy state transforms into the macroscopic force, in the considered state --- into the elastic force.
+When the polymer molecule is placed into a thermal bath, it prefers to form a ring as the entropically most preferable configuration: there are many more such configurations when the polymer molecule is short, than those when it is stretched.
+The statistical tendency to transit into the maximum entropy state transforms into the macroscopic force, in the considered case---into the elastic force.